Mhajji92/forcast-bitcoin/README.md

 Run Jupyter notebook 'XGBoostModelBTC.ipynb' to train the model.
 Trained model is saved in 'Model' folder.

-Run 'forcastNext7Days.py' for make to make predictions for the next 7 days using the model you have trained.
+Run 'forcastNext7Days.py' to make predictions for the next 7 days using the model you have trained.
 Then the prediction results are saved in csv format in 'prediction' folder.